Level/abstract-level/README.md

 - `valueEncoding`: custom value encoding for this operation, used to decode values.

 Returns a promise for an array of values with the same order as `keys`.
 If a key was not found, the relevant value will be `undefined`.

-If the database indicates support of snapshots via `db.supports.snapshots` then `db.getMany()` _should_ read from a snapshot of the database, created at the time `db.getMany()` was called.
-This means it should not see the data of simultaneous write operations.
-However, this is currently not verified by the [abstract test suite](#test-suite).

 ### `db.put(key, value[, options])`